abinit/abinit/doc/tutorial/gwr1.md

     collinear spin $\sigma$ (not used here), $\kk$-points in the IBZ and Scalapack distribution of the $H^\sigma_\kk(\bg,\bg')$ matrix.

-    Abinit will try to find an "optimal" distribution of the workload at runtime, yet there are a couple of things worth keeping in mind when choosing the number of MPI processes for this step.
+    ABINIT will try to find an "optimal" distribution of the workload at runtime, yet there are a couple of things worth keeping in mind when choosing the number of MPI processes for this step.
     Ideally the total number of cores should be a multiple of [[nkpt]] * [[nsppol]] to avoid load imbalance.